Edward Coleman (miner)

-Edward Coleman (1830–1913) was a California Gold Rush mine manager, president, and superintendent in Nevada County.
+Edward Coleman (1830–1913) was an American mine manager, president, and superintendent during the California gold rush in Nevada County.
 He also served as President of the Board of School Trustees in Grass Valley; and Vice President of the Nevada County Narrow Gauge Railroad.
 His brother, John C. Coleman, was the railroad's first president; John was also president of the North Star Mine.